raspberrypilearning/editor-rocket-launch/en/step_8.md

 --- /code ---
 </div>

-### Step 3
+## Now run your code

-**Test:** Run your program and you should see lots of grey circles in random places at the bottom of the rocket.
+Run your program and you should see lots of grey circles in random places at the bottom of the rocket.

 <div class="c-project-output">
 ![Circles with stoke - smoke effect.](images/rocket_lotscircles.png)
 </div>

+Confirm the observable result.